 - A minimum graduate grade point average of 3.50 (preferred)

 - At least two years of full-time experience working as a principal, director of special education, chief school business official or other administrative position on a current and valid administrative endorsement on an Illinois Professional Educator License (PEL)*

 - Completion of the Graduate Record Exam (GRE)* (There is no specific minimum score.
 Admission decisions are based on the total profile of each applicant.)

 Please Note: All students are admitted on a conditional basis.
 Applicants will be considered for formal admission after a review of assignments and activities completed during the first semester of the program.

-*Applicants with a master’s degree from an accredited institution with a minimum GPA of 3.00 may request a waiver of the GRE after your official transcripts showing evidence of the degree and GPA have been received by the NIU Graduate School.
-Contact David Snow (firstname.lastname@example.org) for more information.
+*Applicants with a graduate degree from an accredited institution with a minimum GPA of 3.00 may request a waiver of the GRE test score requirement.
+Please send an email to Chloe Board at firstname.lastname@example.org after submitting an application and your official transcripts showing evidence of the degree and GPA have been received by the NIU Graduate School.

 In order to be considered for admission you will need to submit a degree-seeking application.
 Be sure to select Educational Administration M.S.Ed. as your intended major.
 During the application process you will be asked to provide the following items:

 - Statement of purpose/personal statement - A written statement of academic and professional goals.
 Your statement should describe why you wish to pursue the degree and why you wish to do so at NIU.
 Most statements are between 250 and 750 words in length.

 - Current resume/curriculum vitae